-8.10.3 Do all appliance flues and exhausts terminate direc tly to outside air?
-A/R Check fo a flue/ex e location of all flue and exhaust terminals. r the presence of a canopy or canopy fixings where haust terminates at any part of the vessel which enclosed by a canopy.
-Appliance flue and exhaust termina must be located outside the interio the vessel and outside of any areas may be enclosed by a canopy. or of
+8.10.3 Do all appliance flues and exhausts terminate directly to outside air?

+Check the location of all flue and exhaust terminals.
+Check for the presence of a canopy or canopy fixings where a flue/exhaust terminates at any part of the vessel which could be enclosed by a canopy.

+Appliance flue and exhaust terminals must be located outside the interior of the vessel and outside of any areas which may be enclosed by a canopy.

-Applicability - 8.10.3 is an Advice check for privately owned and managed vessels, but is a mandatory Requirement for hire boats.
+Applicability -8.10.3 is an Advice check for privately owned and managed vessels, but is a mandatory Requirement for hire boats.